vdbergh/vtjson/README.md

   ```python
   message = validate(schema, object)
   ```
   If the validation is succesful then the return value `message` is the empty string.
-Otherwise it contains an explanation what when wrong.
+Otherwise it contains an explanation what went wrong.
   The full signature of `validate` is
   ```python
   validate(schema, object, name="instance", strict=False)